dev-shigeh/mindmark-feedback/README.md

-# mindmarkn - Feedback & Issue Tracker
+# mindmark - Feedback & Issue Tracker

 Thank you for using **mindmarkn**!
 This repository is used to track bugs and feature requests.